-Last week, near average but less than expected rainfall was observed over most places of Hispaniola.
-Accordingly, northern Haiti and western Dominican Republic recorded 10-25 mm during the past week.
-Although the 30-day rainfall accumulation is close to the long term average over most of Haiti, a few deficits in the range of 25-100mm are still evident in and around the Gulf of Gonâve in central Haiti.
-Meanwhile, in the 90-days seasonal period, many parts of central, southern and western parts of Haiti recorded below-average seasonal rainfall conditions, with the highest deficits observed over the Gonâve Island/Gulf of Gonâve in Haiti.
+Last week, wetter than average rainfall was observed over most places of Hispaniola.
+Accordingly, western Dominican Republic recorded up to 50 mm rainfall while central and northern Haiti received up to 25mm during the past week.
+Although the 30-day rainfall accumulation is close to or slightly wetter than (by 10-25mm) the long term average over most of Haiti, a few deficits in the range of 25-100mm are still evident in and around the Gulf of Gonâve in central Haiti.
+Meanwhile, in the 90-days seasonal period, central, southern, and western parts of Haiti recorded below-average seasonal rainfall conditions, with the highest deficits observed over the Gonâve Island/Gulf of Gonâve in Haiti.
 As a result of lack of moisture, reports from Haiti indicate that the sowing activities, which usually take place in late February, have been delayed.
 Further, satellite-based vegetation products show that below-average conditions are still evident across many areas of the Island, including most of Haiti.

-During the next week, models forecast a continuation of moderate to heavy rainfall (up to 50 mm) expanding further west covering much of Haiti.
-Meanwhile, models predict 1-2°C cooler than average maximum temperatures over southern Haiti and 1-2°C warmer than average maximum temperatures in the eastern parts of the Dominican Republic.
+During the next week, models forecast a continuation of moderate to heavy rainfall (up to 50 mm) at few places in Haiti and western Dominican Republic.
+However, the predicted weekly rainfall total is likely to be below the long-term average in most places across the Island.
+Meanwhile, models predict 1-4°C warmer than average maximum temperatures in eastern Haiti and central and western Dominican Republic.